Kim-J-Smith/STM32-SimpleButton/README.md

   /* The following is the content of my_button.c */
   #include "kim_stm32_hal_button.h" // Include header files

-  // The sequence is port base address, pin number, trigger edge selection, and key name(up to you) KIM_BUTTON__REGISTER(GPIOA_BASE, GPIO_PIN_7, EXTI_TRIGGER_FALLING, myButton) // Note: No need to add ;
+  // The sequence is port base address, pin number, trigger edge selection, and button(key) name(up to you) KIM_BUTTON__REGISTER(GPIOA_BASE, GPIO_PIN_7, EXTI_TRIGGER_FALLING, myButton) // Note: No need to add ;
   ```